 In 1996, Abercrombie joined with a couple of friends while at Southwest Baptist University (Rayden Hollis and Rusty Gunn) to form a trio called ‘audience of One’.
 With two guitars and rich harmonies, the group quickly made a name for themselves throughout the mid & south west.
 Weekend retreats, disciple nows, festivals, concerts, coffeehouses, college campus events became the focus of the band, filling every date available.
 Based in Missouri the group reached to Kansas, Arkansas, Oklahoma, Texas, New Mexico, Colorado, and Illinois.

-In the spring of 1998, Abercrombie left ‘audience of One’ to focus on his baseball career, and finish up working towards his degree, while still doing events here and there as a solo artist .
+In the spring of 1998, Abercrombie left ‘audience of One’ to focus on his baseball career, and finish working towards his degree, while still doing events as a solo artist.

-Then in 2000, while on a mission trip in Cancun, Mexico Abercrombie hooked up with Clifton Felton and Scott McNew.
+In 2000, while on a mission trip in Cancun, Abercrombie hooked up with Clifton Felton and Scott McNew.
 After returning from Mexico, Felton and McNew (drums and electric guitar) joined Abercrombie and Selvidge to form ‘autumnSoul’.

-Jamon led worship every Wednesday night for ‘The Source’ a youth worship service at Nall Avenue Baptist Church in Prairie Village, Kansas, and for youth/college events throughouth the midwest.
+Jamon led worship Wednesday night youth worship service at Nall Avenue Baptist Church in Prairie Village, Kansas, and for youth/college events throughout the midwest.

 In April 2007, Jamon and family moved to the St. Louis metro where his wife took the position of Children’s Minister at FBC O’Fallon.
 Jamon became involved in leading worship for a new ministry in the St. Louis area called neXt, a next-generation bible study aimed at equipping next-generation leaders in reaching the next-generation for Christ; as well as filling in as Guest Worship Leader at FBC O’Fallon as well as other churches in the region.

 December 2009 marked the return to Kansas City for the Abercrombie family.
 Jamon’s wife, Jennifer, is now the Director of Kid Ministries at First Baptist Church of Raytown.
-Jamon is now leading worship for The Morning Show and Alive services on Sundays and Wednesdays designed for students.
-Jamon has also joined the band that leads the contemporary service on Sunday mornings at FBC Raytown.
+Jamon is now leading worship for services on Sundays and Wednesdays.

 Thank you for your interest in Jamon Abercrombie Music & Worship.
 God bless!